 Their sorrow over death is so short-lived that they might as well not feel it at all.
 From the time a man falls ill and is confined to bed, he remains alone, and when he dies he is all the more alone.
 Friends follow him to the grave only for show or social decorum, and before he is buried in it, their minds turn away from the dead and they begin thinking about their worldly affairs and about living people around them, or about the things they understand or are concerned within life.
 All grief is thus short-lived.
 Amy regards such behavior of the world as evil.
 She says that if it lies in her power, she will not allow grief to be so short-lived.

 ‘There, you have said it all and you feel better.

 I’ll follow and bring you back by force.
 I will!—’

 Having listened to Amy’s statement, her husband remarks that since she has expressed her views, she must feel better and that she should not go out now.
-He asks her to close the door, because he does not want somebody who is coming down the road to see her in that condition.
-But Amy is not satisfied with mere talk or words of her husband since she has been disgusted over his behaviour.
+He asks her to close the door because he does not want somebody who is coming down the road to see her in that condition.
+But Amy is not satisfied with the mere talk or words of her husband since she has been disgusted by his behavior.
 She says she must go out somewhere, and she opens the door to do so.
 The husband asks her where she intends to go.
-He tells her to understand that if she goes out, he will follow her band bring her back even forcibly.
+He tells her to understand that if she goes out, he will follow her band to bring her back even forcibly.
 The poem ends here.